top of page

 Cash Cow

-Performance politics, commerciality, intersectional feminism
+Performance politics, commerciality, culture, tradition, intersectional feminism.

 3 Mense Phakathi